 Basically, there are several approaches on how to analytically evaluate such a system depending on the number of available download slots n.
 If $n \leq \lfloor \frac{C}{R} \rfloor$, the user's access bandwidth limits the download rate.
 This effectively results in a M(t)/GI/n-FCFS system with independent service rates, since θ is an i.i.d. r.v. and μ is constant.
-An analytical evaluation is provided in [5].
+An analytical evaluation is provided in [2].
 For $n > \lfloor \frac{C}{R} \rfloor$, the download rate and therefore the service rates depend on the current state of the system.
-On the other hand, if the downlink of a user is not the limiting factor, i.e., a user can always utilize the offered bandwidth of the server (C < R), the system approaches a real processor sharing system with increasing n, which is investigated in [4, 7].
-In the past, a lot of research has been dedicated to the analysis of queuing models with impatience.
-Barrer [2] was among the first to analyze an M/M/1 system with deterministic impatience thresholds.
-In the following, more sophisticated FCFS models with Markovian arrival and service processes were investigated in [6], [1], and [3].
+On the other hand, if the downlink of a user is not the limiting factor, i.e., a user can always utilize the offered bandwidth of the server (C < R), the system approaches a real processor sharing system with increasing n, which is investigated in [3, 4].

-In this paper only very simple models are considered which are easily analytically tractable.
-As we will see later, the general service time has a great impact on the performance, however, it is well known that for such systems only approximative evaluations can be performed for metrics of interest [6].
-As we consider time-dependent flash crowds arrivals a transient analysis as described later in Section 2.3 is required.
+In order to emphasize the effects of the system, we consider in this paper only very simple models which are easily analytically tractable.
+It is well known that for systems of type M/GI/n only approximative evaluations can be performed for metrics of interest [5].
+Several problems arise when an evaluation is performed at a higher level of detail.
+Firstly, this is because we consider time-dependent flash crowds arrivals requiring a transient analysis as described later in Section 2.3.
+Furthermore, several (virtual) service units (n > 1) with general service time and general impatience make it difficult to provide an exact analysis.